Régie des Voies Aériennes de la République Démocratique du Congo: Mission

 The RVA is mandated to coordinate and oversee air navigation operations in a manner that minimizes the risk of aircraft collisions and air accidents, particularly on airport tarmacs.
 It is also responsible for imposing and collecting aeronautical and non-aeronautical charges.
 Part of its broader mission is to safeguard not only passengers but also aircraft while on the ground.

-Beyond operational oversight, the RVA is entrusted with the administration and rehabilitation of airport infrastructure and contributes to national security by managing key access points into and out of the country.
+The RVA is also entrusted with the administration and rehabilitation of airport infrastructure and contributes to national security by managing key access points into and out of the country.
 Its core responsibilities include the management of 54 airports and airfields under its jurisdiction; the design, construction, upgrading, and maintenance of these aviation facilities; and the guarantee of safe air navigation using control towers, technical navigation aids, trained personnel, and adequate infrastructure such as runways, terminals, and tarmacs.
 The RVA also collects navigation-related fees from airlines as authorized by Ordinance No. 78-078 dated 24 January 1976, and provides training programs for civil aviation professionals.

+The 54 airports and aerodromes managed by the RVA: